-Quantum Leap: Oxford University Teleports Information in Groundbreaking Experiment! - YaNoticias
+Quantum Leap: Oxford University Teleports Information in Groundbreaking Experiment! - YANoticias

-- Oxford University researchers have successfully demonstrated quantum teleportation over a two-meter span, setting the stage for future quantum communication.
+- Researchers at Oxford University have successfully demonstrated quantum teleportation over a two-metre span, setting the stage for future quantum communication.

 - The experiment involved linking ion traps with strontium and calcium ions, using optical cables to achieve entanglement, marking significant progress in quantum network architecture.